 In a nutshell, face recognition technology is expected to predominate the globe in the near future.
 The increasing usage of mobile devices and demand for robust fraud detection and prevention is predicted to majorly drive the implementation of this technology.
 As per the predictions made by Markets and Markets, a prominent research firm, the global facial recognition market size is expected to grow from USD 3.2 billion in 2019 to USD 7.0 billion by 2024, at a Compound Annual Growth Rate (CAGR) of 16.6% during 2019–2024.

 “The more people grow accustomed to using facial recognition products and services that enhance efficiency and that can, at the moment, seem altogether too fun or mundane to be harmful — whether it’s tagging photos, unlocking a phone, or projecting how your face might look in the future — the more facial recognition technology becomes normalized.”

 – Jarno M. Koponen, Head of AI & Personalization at Yle News Lab.
 His work has been covered by The New York Times, New Scientist, Oxford Reuters Institute, Mashable, TechCrunch.

 Face recognition technology is revolutionizing the world more than you think.
 It’s time to figure out how this technology could bring added value to your firm.
-Contact our experts today!
+Contact our custom software development experts today!